VintageWatchstraps Logo

 S. Smith & Son

-The business was founded in 1851 by Samuel Smith.
-By the end of the nineteenth century they were recorded as “watchmakers to the Admiralty,” selling high-class watches with certificates from the Royal Observatory, Kew.
+By the end of the nineteenth century they were recorded as “watchmakers to the Admiralty,” selling high grade and complicated watches, some with certificates from the Royal Observatory, Kew.

-However, Smiths did not actually manufacture any watches themselves at this time.
+S. Smith and Son described themselves as watch and instrument makers.
+However, Smiths did not actually manufacture any watches before the Second World War.
 In his book A Long Time in Making; The History of Smiths, Dr James Nye explains

 Having set the scene, we can dispel a long-standing myth.
 The older and younger Samuel Smith did not make watches, but they did add their names to the dials.
 Few survive with the Newington Causeway address, but thousands still bear the address No. 9 Strand, or Trafalgar Buildings.
 Of these, large numbers are actually Swiss imports, but badged for Smiths.
 Many of these are high-quality objects, made by firms such as Heuer or Jeanerret.